Hiring an editor can feel like a daunting task. But it doesn’t have to be!

 As your editor, I will treat you and your project with respect and give you the service and constructive feedback you need.

-The role of an editor varies widely, but generally speaking, we review and refine text to make sure it is clear, correct and concise.
-Editors may focus on one specialized type of editing, like indexing or proofreading, or they might take on a project management role, working with graphic designers and other professionals to chaperone a project from development all the way to production.
+Every editor’s top priority is the reader!
+The kinds of editing we do varies widely, but generally speaking, an editor’s job is to review and refine text to make sure it is clear, correct, concise, and appropriate for the audience.
+Some editors might focus on one specialized type of editing, like indexing or proofreading, or they might take on a project management role–working with graphic designers and other professionals to chaperone a project from development all the way to production.

 “Every sentence has a purpose.
 It doesn’t exist to take up space.
 It exists to change the reader, to move her from here to there.
 This sentence, then, what’s it for?
 If it doesn’t move us closer to where we seek to go, delete it.”